nbxtruong/gerbera/README.md

 - edit volume lines in docker-compose.yaml to point to your media
 - docker run -it --rm gerbera_app --create-config > config/config.xml  # this generates the configuration file for gerbera
 - docker-compose up
-- Stop docker
+- Stop docker (Ctrl + C)
 - Edit config/config.xml and add the following to the `import` section

 ```
     <autoscan>
         <directory location="/media" mode="timed" interval="3600"
         level="full" recursive="yes" hidden-files="no"/>
     </autoscan>
 ```

-Remove the top text before the config section and then add this line to the top
+- Remove the top text before the config section and then add this line to the top

 ```
 <?xml version="1.0" encoding="UTF-8"?>
 ```

 - docker-compose up -d